-The consolidated financial statements of the Group have been prepared in conformity with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and as adopted by the European Union ("EU"), and were approved and authorized for issuance by the Board of Directors on March 23, 2023.
+The consolidated financial statements of the Group have been prepared in conformity with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), and were approved and authorized for issuance by the board of directors on March 21, 2024.

 The financial statements have been prepared on a historical cost basis except for contingent consideration balances which are financial liabilities measured at fair value through profit or loss and classified as Level 3 financial instruments.
-Valuation methodology and main inputs are disclosed in Note 5.
+The valuation methodology utilized and the relevant key inputs are disclosed in Note 5.
 The preparation of financial statements in compliance with IFRS requires the use of certain critical accounting estimates.
 It also requires Group management to exercise judgment in applying the Group's accounting policies.
 The areas where significant judgments and estimates have been made in preparing the financial statements and their effects are disclosed in Note 4.